About the Author

 of touch and tactics is revealed; there are days when everything goes right

-and tactical considerations are second most.
+and you can hit anything so tactical considerations are secondary.
 Other days the mallet may as

 well be a wet stick of rhubarb and you have to depend on tactics.
 If I had